-City Planning has prepared an ordinance for City Council’s consideration.
-If adopted, it would further regulate the size and form of ADUs in relation to the main home, prohibit construction of new ADUs in certain hillside neighborhoods, allow for Movable Tiny Houses to be used as ADUs, and impose new standards on the placement of ADUs in equine districts.
+The ADU Ordinance incorporates state ADU provisions and further regulates the size and form of ADUs in relation to the main home, requires additional standards for construction of new ADUs in certain hillside neighborhoods, and allows for Movable Tiny Houses to be used as ADUs.

 Effective Date: December 13, 2016

 Measure JJJ, approved by the voters of Los Angeles in November 2016, added provisions to the City’s Municipal Code to require developers of certain residential projects that receive a discretionary General Plan Amendment, Zone Change, or Height District Change to comply with affordable housing and job provisions.
 The affordable housing requirement can be satisfied through the provision of affordable units or payment of an in-lieu fee.
 Measure JJJ requires the City to update the Affordability Gaps Study every two years for the purpose of updating the in-lieu fee schedule.
 The Measure JJJ in-lieu fee schedule provided below is effective as of September 30, 2019, and replaces the prior in-lieu fee schedule that was issued in 2017.

 Affordable Housing Linkage Fee

 The Affordable Housing Linkage Fee provides a permanent, dedicated source of local funding for affordable housing.
 It applies to commercial and market-rate residential projects, and was designed to help the City meet its affordable housing production goals.